tolauwae/phd-thesis/src/oop/oop.typ

 Likewise, the literature on automated testing has a broad range of techniques for modeling the environment.
 We give a brief overview of the literature on synchronization and consistency in distributed systems, and environment modeling in testing.

 == Related Work<oop:related>

-We have discussed the different implementations of out-of-place debugging extensively in \cref{oop:oop}.
+We have discussed the different implementations of out-of-place debugging extensively in @oop:intro and @oop:background.
 In this section, we will discuss other related works.

-#heading(numbering: none, level: 4, "Remote Debugging")
+#heading(numbering: none, level: 4, "Remote debugging")

 In remote debugging @rosenberg96:how, a debugger frontend connects to a remote backend that executes the target program.
 However, remote debugging may worsen the probe effect @gait86:probe and can experience significant delays due to the overhead of running the debugger on the microcontroller coupled with continuous communication requirements.
-Regardless, due to the ability to debug remote processes, remote debuggers are ubiquitous in software development, with popular debuggers such as GDB @gdb and LLDB @remote, as well as default support for remote debugging by many development environments // todo ~@shorta_, mikejo500025.
+Regardless, due to the ability to debug remote processes, remote debuggers are ubiquitous in software development, with popular debuggers such as GDB @gdb and LLDB @remote, as well as default support for remote debugging by many development environments @mikejo500025:remote.
+We have thoroughly discussed the related work on remote debugging in @remote:related-work.

 // todo need more on alternative debugging solutions

 // todo add related works from original oop paper + expand

-#heading(numbering: none, level: 4, "Remote Debugging Embedded Systems")
+#heading(numbering: none, level: 4, "Remote debugging embedded systems")

-Remote debugging is widely used in embedded systems @potsch17:advanced @skvar-c24:in-field-debugging @soderby24:debugging and typically follows one of two approaches: stub or on-chip debugging @li09:research.
-A stub is a lightweight software module running on the microcontroller that instruments the program, whereas on-chip debugging employs dedicated hardware—such as JTAG-based debuggers @ieee-standard—to facilitate the process.
-These hardware debuggers can integrate with various software tools @soderby24:debugging, including the popular OpenOCD debugger~@hogl06:open.
-Using hardware debuggers is not easy, and is mostly used to debug programs written in low-level programming languages such as C and C++.
-Additionally, there are several security concerns with JTAG interfaces @lee16:brief-review @vishwakarma18:exploiting by allowing attackers to reverse engineering the microcontroller's software, or // todo ...

-To provide a more modern programming experience, several virtual machines (VMs) tailored for microcontrollers have been developed to abstract away the complexities of low-level programming, and provide stubs for remote debugging capabilities---to replace the hardware debuggers.
+@remote:related-work we also discussed remote debuggers in the context of embedded devices.
-Notable examples include Espruino for JavaScript @williams14:espruino, MicroPython for Python @george21:micropython, and WARDuino and Wasm3 for languages compiled to WebAssembly @massey21:wasm3 @lauwaerts24:warduino.
+The notable examples included, the popular OpenOCD debugger @hogl06:open, Espruino for JavaScript @williams14:espruino, and MicroPython for Python @george21:micropython.
-The debugging support varies widely between these VMs.
+The debugging support varies widely between these solutions, but  .
-For example, Espruino~@williams14:espruino enables remote debugging of JavaScript programs and allows developers to modify source code to log runtime information (e.g., stack traces), which is either forwarded to a debugger client or stored on the microcontroller if the client is disconnected.
+//For example, Espruino~@williams14:espruino enables remote debugging of JavaScript programs and allows developers to modify source code to log runtime information (e.g., stack traces), which is either forwarded to a debugger client or stored on the microcontroller if the client is disconnected.
-In contrast, MicroPython~@george21:micropython does not offer a remote debugger, requiring programmers to rely on printf statements for debugging.
+//In contrast, MicroPython~@george21:micropython does not offer a remote debugger, requiring programmers to rely on printf statements for debugging.
-Wasm3 introduces a source-level remote debugger integrated with GDB @shymanskyy23:wasm3wasm-debug, though this feature is in its early stages and has not been actively maintained for the past two years.
+//Wasm3 introduces a source-level remote debugger integrated with GDB @shymanskyy23:wasm3wasm-debug, though this feature is in its early stages and has not been actively maintained for the past two years.
 In comparison, our work not only delivers a remote debugging experience but also provides online debugging with minimal latency on demand.
 Moreover, to the best of our knowledge, no other approach offers developers the ability to access and control the processing of events generated by the remote device.

-#heading(numbering: none, level: 4, "Out-of-place Debugging")

-We briefly discussed the previous works on out-of-place debugging in @oop:history.
-Here, we provide a more indepth discussion of both the IDRA, and the Edward debugger, and the difference between the motivation behind the two debuggers.

-The IDRA debugger @marra18:out-of-place was developed to debug big data applications written in Pharo Smalltalk @black10:pharo.
-Given this context, it had two objectives.
-First, to enable the online debugging of non-stoppable applications.
-In a live production setting, it is not possible to stop the running of a big data applications because of a fault in one of the cluster's nodes.
-By moving the debugging session locally, out-of-place debugging can still provide a online experience similar to a remote debugger without the need to stop the application on the remote cluster.
-Second, the IDRA debugger aims to reduce debugging interference caused by the communication delays in remote debuggers, by reducing the amount of communication needed with the remote process.

-The Edward debugger on the other hand was developed for the microcontroller environment, where the motivations for out-of-place debugging are very different.
-The main motivation of the Edward debugger is to overcome the resource constraints of the microcontroller, allowing for more complex and resource intensive debugging techniques.
-This in turn provides a more modern programming experience to developers.
-The work further focuses on asynchronous non-transferable resources.
-While access to non-transferable resources in IDRA is always in one direction, from local debugger to remote process, the Edward debugger allows for two-way communication, based on the callback system from the WARDuino runtime.
-This is the same system we based our semantics of asynchronous events on (@oop:Asynchronous).

-#heading(numbering: none, level: 4, "Synchronization and Consistency in Distributed Systems")
+#heading(numbering: none, level: 4, "Synchronization and consistency in distributed systems")

 In our work, the out-of-place debugger comprises two remote processes, the server and the client.
 The semantics of the debugger clearly describe the synchronization between these two devices, however, if we were to extend the debugger to multiple devices, the synchronization would become much more complex.